Course Offerings

 A workshop in writing poems, requiring regular writing and outside reading.

-Topics in Literature in English from 1700-1900: The Nineteenth Century and its Shadow
+Topics in Literature in English from 1700-1900: Genres of the Atlantic

 Senior Research and Writing